A look back at gaming in 2019, and how 2020 is shaping up

 The interest in sport in the nation would appear to be at an all-time high, you only need to look on social media during major sporting events to see the volume of trends.
 Anyone and everyone has an opinion – exactly the way sport should be.
 With interest peaking, naturally, focus on the sportsbook betting market becomes greater.
 Bookies are facing fierce competition from one another to not only acquire new customers but to provide them with the best offers (consistently) and ensure they receive the best experiences, across all channels.

 The biggest shift in the gaming market continues to be caused by the regulatory and governing bodies.
-The previous retail (in-store) £2 gaming caps look set to translate online in 2020, with parliament voting in favour, therefore extra focus is needed on growing and optimising the sportsbook market.
+The previous retail (in-store) £2 gaming caps look set to translate online in 2020, with parliament voting in favor, therefore extra focus is needed on growing and optimizing the sportsbook market.
 Whilst the UK may seem to be tightening up on regulations, there is evidence in the US to suggest that they are heading the other way.
 In previous years, you would turn to Vegas and Atlantic City as the ‘gaming capitals of the USA’ where casinos spearhead the huge tourism footfall, other states are now following suite.

 Massachusetts, Connecticut and Rhode Island to name a few, have retail gaming complexes for their locals showing signs of global market growth.
 So, where will the focus come in 2020?

-Maximising real time data to optimise customer communications.
+Maximizing real time data to optimise customer communications.

 With AI sneaking its way further and further into the world of marketing technology, it doesn’t feel like we are quite ‘there’ yet.
 There is still work to be done around truly understanding how it’s going to work and how it can impact customer journeys.

-The immediate focus is on how channels can be optimised, across every customer journey touch point.
+The immediate focus is on how channels can be optimized, across every customer journey touch point.
 Gaining access to data in real time to set up intelligent and relevant customer journey follow ups.
 If you bet on a 12pm kick off, how can an individual’s win/loss status be used to trigger an offer based follow up for the 2pm and 4pm later kick offs?
 This is down to data access – how can web browsing, transaction data, personal preferences be readily available and matched under the single view of a customer to be leveraged in outbound channel marketing.

 Combining online and offline data to identify a customer as ‘one’ to provide a channel-less experience.